WhiskeyRomeoTango/leetcode/dynamic-programming/readme.md

 ### Step 0: Determine Whether DP is Useful for the Problem

-I feel this one is really a stretch.
-I started LeetCode with backtracking when I met this problem the first time.
+I first encountered this problem when I was LeetCoding the backtracking tag.
 There I implemented the backtracking algorithm below that solved this problem in over 7,000 ms, which sounded very slow.

 ```python
 def countVowelStrings(self, n: int) -> int: